y-mx-b/wrut/docs/src/project/management.md

 wrut project remove <PROJECT>
 ```

 Removing a project will only delete the symlink to the project directory.
+You
+can use the `--delete` flag in order to delete the project directory as well.